-30 September 2019, by Sara Correnti, Health and Wellness Educator
+30 September 2019, by Sara Correnti, Manager, Health & Welfare Member Wellness Products

 We’re well-intentioned when we know so much on how to help coworkers with their health, but we have to be careful not to overload them with information.
 “Behavior change is typically a product of motivation, not education1.”

 Hold back your joy a bit and ask them these two questions:

 - Maybe they know of programs like Omada and Virta, but they don’t sound fitting for them.
 Perhaps they’ve seen your email about the health solutions wizard (see the “In Case You Missed It” section of this month’s email.)